solidrock-technology/docs/docs/releases/index.md

 ### Custom Forms

-We've given Custom Form a number of functional updates to make your custom forms more powerful and flexible, such as:
+We've given Custom Forms a number of functional updates to make them more powerful and flexible, such as:

-- **Previews**: Form previews have been given a long needed update!
-Now you can see exactly what your Lead Bookers see within the preview for both Delegate and Team Member type tickets.
+-   **Previews**: Form previews have been given a refresh!
+Now you can see exactly what your Lead Bookers see within the preview for both Delegate and Team Member ticket types.
 -   **Custom Labels and Instructions**: This allows you to use the same underlying custom fields but tweak the name (label) and field instructions within each form, to better fit the use case of that form.
+Want 'First Name' to read 'Delegate First Name' instead?
+No problem!
 -   **Hidden Fields**: You can now hide certain fields from Lead Bookers but still have them accessible within the event's Admin Console.
 This is great for fields that are time-sensitive and not applicable year-round, or for 'Office Use Only' fields.

 ### Groups

 Continuing on from our May updates around groups, we've added some extra functionality to make it easier to manage Groups within your event.
 These include:

-- **Over 18s Check**: A new event settings will allow you to display an over-18s check on the Public Group Registration form
+-   **Over 18s Check**: A new event setting that allows you to display an over-18s check on the Public Group Registration form.
-- **Importing Group Coordinators**: From the Group Coordinators list, you can now import Group Coordinators from any other event using the same Group Set
+-   **Importing Group Coordinators**: From the Group Coordinators list, you can now import Group Coordinators from any other event using the same Group Set.
+-   **Adding Group Coordinators**: You can now easily add a Group Coordinator to any existing group from the event's Group List page.
-- **Removing Group Coordinators**: You can now easily remove a Group Coordinator from the Group Coordinators page
+-   **Removing Group Coordinators**: You can now easily remove a Group Coordinator from the Group Coordinators page.

 ### Notifications